 Cast: Winona Ryder, Christian Slater & Shannen Doherty

 The film follows a high school student with an extreme desire to be popular and lead the cheerleading squad.
 It is based on the 1980s cult movie of the same name, which came out in 1989 and referenced Shakespeare’s Hamlet.
-This is one of my favourite movies because I feel like it portrays teenage life very accurately.
+This is one of our favourite comedies because I feel like it portrays teenage life very accurately.
 The whole thing has this sort of feeling that everything will turn out okay so long as you have your friends by your side through all things- even if they just pretend for now or not much help when you need them most.
+You will definitely enjoy the incredible performances by Winona Ryder and Christian Slater.

 Hunt for the Wilderpeople (2016)